Hybrid power: Solar PV, battery and grid

 Solar PV gives variable output which can be buffered with battery storage.
 However, large variations exist in production over the day, as well in many places seasonally.
 The battery helps match the power with the load.
 A hybrid solar inverter additionally allows the storage of low cost electricity drawn down on cheap tariffs.

+In 2024, USA has 288 solar+battery power plants with a storage capacity at 7.8 GW power and 24.2 GWh energy.

 Wind-hydrogen system

 One method of storing wind energy is the production of hydrogen through the electrolysis of water.
 This hydrogen is subsequently used to generate electricity during periods when demand can not be matched by wind alone.
 The energy in the stored hydrogen can be converted into electrical power through fuel cell technology or a combustion engine linked to an electrical generator.

 Successfully storing hydrogen has many issues which need to be overcome, such as embrittlement of the materials used in the power system.

 This technology is being developed in many countries.
-In 2007 there was an IPO of an Australian firm called Wind Hydrogen that aimed to commercialise this technology in both Australia and the UK.
-In 2008 the company changed its name and turned its operations to fossil fuel exploration.

 In 2007, technology test sites included: